The Birth of Venus (Cabanel): Background

+Cabanel produced a seductive image of a mythological goddess in an academic style that was associated with traditional artistic standards of the French Salon.

-Over time, Cabanel developed what would become his signature style.
-It was his attention to detail that made him popular in the nineteenth century.
-Cabanel was schooled at the Ecole des Beaux Arts under the painter François-Edouard Picot.
+Cabanel trained at the Ecole des Beaux Arts under the painter François-Edouard Picot.
 Following his tutelage, he entered his first Salon in 1843 and won second place in the Prix de Rome in 1845.
-"Several major decorative commissions followed including the ceiling in the Cabinet des Dessins in the Louvre, and are typical of Cabanel's talent for achieving sumptuous effects."
-Initially famous for his mythological paintings, Cabanel also made a name for himself in Europe and abroad through his portraits.
-"Praised as a portraitist of women, Cabanel expressed that he was particularly adept at painting portraits of American women."
+Famed for his mythological paintings, Cabanel also made a name for himself in Europe and abroad through his portraits.

-A portrait by Cabanel was a desirable commodity.
-He was a favored portraitist of the Emperor Napoleon himself, and he also refused to travel outside France to accept a commission.
-This required American elite to travel to Paris to sit for him.
-"Cabanel had the ability to lend his sitters an air of gentility and urbanity, and to give them an aristocratic allure."
+Cabanel was a favored portraitist of the Emperor Napoleon, and he refused to travel outside France to accept a commission.
 C.H Stranahan summarized the appeal of Cabanel's style shortly before his death saying: "…He is especially the master of every grace attractive to woman; great judiciousness in rendering what his subtle reading of the human face gives him; great power and knowledge of hands, which leads to his throwing a veil of mystery over the expression, even leaving a softening vagueness".

-Upon his death in 1889, "Journals and dailies paid indulgent tribute to Cabanel in obituaries."
-In one, he was called "the most distinguished painter of the grand style," and "all commented on Cabanel's liberal teaching".